-CHARLESTON, SC (WCSC) - A New Orleans news outlet is reporting that Charleston Police Chief Greg Mullen is being considered as the city's new Superintendent of Police.
+CHARLESTON, SC - CHARLESTON, SC (WCSC) - A New Orleans news outlet is reporting that Charleston Police Chief Greg Mullen is being considered as the city's new Superintendent of Police.

 WDSU quoted sources, who said Mullen is one of three contenders.
 They say former FBI Special Agent In Charge Jim Bernazzani and former NOPD captain Louis Dabdoub are also in the running.